philipwork157/laravel-order-application/README.md

 There is 1 API '/api/orders'.
 This API will create a new order and add it to the queue.
 If you run the Laravel worker command this order will be processed and added to the orders table.

+Notes:
-Make sure to add Database connection details in the .env file.
+- Make sure to add Database connection details in the .ENV file.
-Note: make sure you have enabled 'engine' => 'InnoDB' in the config/database.php file.
+- Make sure you have enabled 'engine' => 'InnoDB' in the config/database.php file.
+- Update .ENV file to QUEUE_CONNECTION=database

 After you added the database connection details run the following commands to get started: